AshishSudhir04/Flappy-Bird-Demo/README.md

-# 🐦 Flappy Bird Demo (Python + Pygame)
+# 🐦 Flappy Bird Clone in Pygame

-A simple Flappy Bird clone created using Python's `pygame` library.
-This project demonstrates basic game development concepts such as event handling, collision detection, gravity, and surface interaction.
+A simple Flappy Bird clone built using Python and the Pygame library.
+Fly the bird through pipes and see how long you can last!

----

 ## 🎮 Features

+- Classic Flappy Bird mechanics
-- Player-controlled bird that flaps on spacebar press
+- Animated bird flapping
-- Scrolling pipes as obstacles
+- Moving pipes with random heights
-- Gravity and bird movement physics
+- Score tracking and high score display
-- Collision detection between bird and pipes/floor
-- Timer-based pipe generation using custom Pygame events
-- Infinite scrolling floor
-- Clean code structure for easy understanding and modification
+- Sound effects for flapping and collision

----

-## 📦 Requirements
+- Restart functionality after game over

+🕹 Controls
+Spacebar: Flap the bird upward

+R: Restart the game after a game over

+🛠 Built With
-- Python 3.x
+Python
-- pygame
+Pygame